milangress/screen-coreo/src/routes/scroller/arachovitika-salim/scenes.md

 But somehow it fills me with a strange peace to know that everything I do here will one day be gone.

-It hasn't rained since Easter.
+You know, it hasn't rained since Easter.

 ```js
 Wave('intro').stop()